Wakeham: Listed features

-Wakeham has a wide array of architecture and buildings, a number of which are Grade Listed.
+Wakeham has a wide array of architecture and buildings, including 21 houses along the main street which are grade II listed buildings.

-Tudor Cottage (167 Wakeham), 203 Wakeham, along with its attached outbuilding, 209 and 211 Wakeham, 99 Wakeham, 95 Wakeham, 205 and 207 Wakeham, 97 Wakeham, 213 Wakeham, 65 Wakeham, 106 Wakeham, Woodbine Cottage (112 Wakeham), 6 Wakeham, 127 Wakeham, 137 and 139 Wakeham, 129 and 131 Wakeham, 116 Wakeham, 114 Wakeham, 118 Wakeham, 215 Wakeham, 79 Wakeham, and 81 Wakeham are all Grade II Listed.
 A dovecote, approximately 5 metres west-south-west of 106 Wakeham, is also Grade II Listed.
 Portland Museum is located within Wakeham and close to Church Ope Cove.
-The museum is housed in two former cottages, one titled Avice's Cottage, and both of which became Grade II Listed in January 1951.
+The museum is housed in two former cottages, one titled Avice's Cottage, and both of which became grade II listed in January 1951.
 With both retaining thatched roofs, the cottages act as a reminder of the type of cottage that once appeared all across the island.
 Avice's Cottage was an inspiration within the novel The Well-Beloved, written by Thomas Hardy, as the home of three generations of "Avice's" – the novel's heroines.

 Church Ope Cove

 Although not quite a part of Wakeham, near to Portland Museum, and above Church Ope Cove is Rufus Castle – a ruined castle dating from the late 15th century, on the site of an earlier building.
-It has been Grade I Listed since January 1951.
-In addition to this, the castle has become a scheduled monument under the Ancient Monuments and Archaeological Areas Act 1979.
+It has been grade I listed since January 1951, and is a scheduled monument.
 St Andrew's Church sits between the castle and the cove.
-It has been Grade II* Listed since the same time as the castle.
+It has been grade II* listed since the same time as the castle.
 Pennsylvania Castle is found just on the edge of Wakeham, near Church Ope Cove.
-The castle and its attached walls has been Grade II Listed since January 1951.
-The gatehouse and lodges to the castle were also made Grade II Listed at the same time, although the lodges are now separated in ownership from the castle.
+The castle and its attached walls has been grade II listed since January 1951.
+The gatehouse and lodges to the castle were also made grade II listed at the same time, although the lodges are now separated in ownership from the castle.